How to start a restaurant business

 Restaurant management software

 Restaurant management software is the collective term for a range of tools and platforms that assist with the day-to-day running of your business.
-This includes:
+These tools are often included in electronic point of sale software (EPOS) packages from the likes of Square, iZettle Food and Drink, and EPOS Now, so there's no need to invest in separate software packages.

 - POS system